oscarotero/psr7-middlewares/README.md

 $middlewares = [

-    //(optional) this allows whoops to choose the best handler according with the expected format Middleware::formatNegotiator(),
+    //(recomended) to allows to choose the best handler according with the response mimetype Middleware::formatNegotiator(),

     Middleware::Whoops($whoops) //(optional) provide a custom whoops instance